revaschwartz/RMF/_posts/govern/04-05-02-post-feedback.md

 <details>
 <summary markdown="span">**What is this subcategory about?**</summary>
 <br>
+Organizational policies and procedures should be established to ensure that AI actors have the processes, knowledge, and expertise required to inform collaborative decisions about system deployment.
+These decisions are closely tied to AI system and organizational risk tolerance.

-Risk tolerance reflects the level and type of risk the organization will accept while conducting its mission and carrying out its strategy.
-Organizational leaders establish risk tolerances that others in the organization can follow via more fine-grained policies and procedures.
+Risk tolerance, established by organizational leadership, reflects the level and type of risk the organization will accept while conducting its mission and carrying out its strategy.

-Organizations should accept that AI-related incidents can and will occur, focus on risk mitigation, and emphasize practical detection and mitigation.

 When risks arise, resources are allocated based on the assessed risk of a given AI system.
 Organizations should apply a risk tolerance approach in which higher risk systems receive larger allocations of risk management resources and lower risk systems receive less resources.

-Such allocation schemes are necessary to target limited risk management resources.
-Acknowledgement of risks also implies that some systems may be too risky to deploy given the organization’s risk tolerance, and organizational policies should address such scenarios.
+Tying risk management resources to activities such as risk assessment can bolster and empower AI actors and contribute to more streamlined risk management efforts.

 </details>